 - Invoices: All invoices created within the selected date range, including issue date, created date, due date, amount due, etc.

-- People: All persons of interest, including ID, email, created date, company, is admin, name, timezone, is contractor, phone, is active, has access to future projects, default hourly rate, department, preferred entry method, preferred approval screen, updated date, first timer, is project manager, can see rates, can create invoices, can create projects, cost rate, weekly capacity, etc.
+- People: All persons of interest, including ID, email, created date, company, is admin, name, timezone, is contractor, phone, is active, has access to future projects, default hourly rate, preferred entry method, preferred approval screen, updated date, first timer, is project manager, can see rates, can create invoices, can create projects, cost rate, weekly capacity, etc.

 - Time Entries by User For Timeframe: All time entries matching the selected date range and user(s), including ID, notes, spent date, hours, user, project, task, created date, adjustment record, is closed, is billed, hours with timer, etc.